Local language / global network

 Designing mobile technology for indigenous and minority language users

 Last summer, an Irish woman named Caoimhe Ní Chathail sent her mobile phone company a tweet to let them know that she was having some trouble using their website.
 For months, the site had been rejecting her name as “invalid” because it contained an accented Irish letter (í).
 The mobile company’s response was to ask if Caoimhe could just use the “English version” of her name.
 This very public exchange caused a minor uproar on Irish Twitter: an Irish company seemed to be questioning the acceptability of using the Irish language online in Ireland.
-Within a few weeks, the company had actually updated its site so it would not reject Irish names, but this small incident illustrates the type of interactions that speakers of Irish frequently face in their interactions with digital media.
+Within a few weeks, the company had actually updated its site so it would not reject Irish names, but this small incident illustrates the type of challenge that speakers of Irish frequently face in their interactions with digital media.

 Irish (Gaeilge) is the first official language of Ireland, a recognized minority language in Northern Ireland, and an official language of the European Union.
 Instruction in the language is mandated throughout primary and secondary school.
 The language has a rich literary heritage, and is used in radio, television, and across the internet.
 Second language learners outside Ireland can find formal opportunities to study the language at universities like Notre Dame or University of Sydney, or more casually at a MeetUp or using free apps like Duolingo.
 Despite this support and interest, Irish is considered to be “definitely endangered.”
 Current estimates suggest that there are only about 40-70,000 daily speakers out of the Irish population of 4.6 million.
 Irish is a community language spoken outside of school in very few areas, most prominently in specially-designated rural regions called Gaeltachtai.
 Irish is thus a minority language in Ireland where most people use the majority language — English — in their daily life.